The role of auditors in a Limited Company

 The auditor is a crucial part of a company’s management team.
 In simple terms, an auditor is responsible for auditing and assessing a company’s financial statements.
 There are strict laws around auditing, including accounting rules and regulations to ensure that it is done fairly and the statements give a fair and realistic picture of the company’s finances.
 The auditor is generally independent of the company, as they report directly to the board of directors, shareholders or a combination of the two.

-Auditors are responsible for providing an independent evaluation of a company’s financial performance and its ability to meet financial goals.
+Auditors are responsible for independently evaluating a company’s financial performance and ability to meet financial goals.
 In most cases, auditors perform their audits in cooperation with management.

 Ownership and Control